-Part D Late Enrollment Penalty - An amount added to your monthly premium for Medicare drug coverage if you go without creditable coverage (coverage that is expected to pay, on average, at least as much as standard Medicare prescription drug coverage) for a continuous period of 63 days or more.
+Part D Late Enrollment Penalty - An amount added to your monthly premium for Medicare drug coverage if you go without creditable coverage (coverage that is expected to pay, on average, at least as much as standard Medicare prescription drug coverage) for a continuous period of 63 days or more after you are first eligible to join a Part D plan.
 You pay this higher amount as long as you have a Medicare drug plan.
 There are some exceptions.
 For example, if you receive "Extra Help" from Medicare to pay your prescription drug plan costs, you will not pay a late enrollment penalty.

-Preferred Cost sharing - Preferred cost-sharing means lower cost sharing for certain covered Part D drugs at certain network pharmacies.
+Preferred Cost Sharing - Preferred cost sharing means lower cost sharing for certain covered Part D drugs at certain network pharmacies.